Contact an Inmate at Walker State Prison.

 Quick Facts

-• Common communication options include phone calls, video visits, and electronic messaging through third‑party vendors.
+• Most prisons offer phone calls, video visits, and electronic messaging through third-party vendors.

-• Fees, schedules, and device rules vary by facility and by vendor.
+• Rules, schedules, and fees for calls and video visits vary widely by facility and vendor.

-• Calls and messages are typically monitored and may require the incarcerated person to add you to an approved contact list.
+• Calls and messages are commonly recorded or monitored and may require the recipient to be on an approved contact list.

 Common Questions